arm1991/Bouncing-Ballz/README.md

 - The codebase includes classes for different ball types, gravity settings for various worlds,
 - and methods for rendering and updating the game.

+## Ball Movement Calculations

+I use "Xf =  1/2 * a * dt * dt + V * dt + Xi" phisics formula where "Xf" Final position, "a" acceleration: in
+this case gravity, "dt" is delta time: the time past since last frame, "V" velocityY: speed of the ball, "Xi" initial position of ball (or previous frame ball position).

 ## Installation

 - Open your terminal or command prompt.